+MIGUEL ANGEL RAMIREZ CANELON

+ELIEZER COLINA MORLES

-MIGUEL RAMIREZ ELIEZER COLINA Universidad de los Andes, Facultad de Ingeniería, Departamento de Ingeniería de Sistema, Complejo La Hechicera, Mérida, Venezuela Correos
+Universidad de los Andes

+Facultad de Ingeniería

+Complejo La Hechicera, Mérida, Venezuela

+Ramirezmb@pdvsa.com

+Ecolina@ula.ve

-Abstract: The application of fuzzy clustering techniques has recently become in a very useful alternative in the area of modeling and identification of complex industrial process.
-In particular, fuzzy clustering techniques such as fuzzy c-means and the Gustafson-Kessel (GK) algorithms will be analyzed and applied in details in this paper.
-These algorithms will be implemented in the construction of Takagi-Sugeno fuzzy models for the gas-liquid separation process and the water-oil separation process, which are important processes in the oil industry.
-This sort of modeling will be the base for the design of a supervisor control system.
-Validations of the obtained fuzzy models will be performed and some conclusions will be established.
+Abstract: The application of fuzzy clustering techniques has recently become in a very useful alternative in the area of modeling and identification of complex industrial processes.
+In particular, fuzzy clustering techniques such as Fuzzy C-Means and the Gustafson-Kessel (GK) algorithms will be analyzed and applied in details in this paper.
+These algorithms will be implemented in the construction of Takagi-Sugeno fuzzy models for the gas-liquid separation process, the water-oil separation process and the oil-heating process, which are important processes in the oil industry.
+Validations of the obtained fuzzy models will be performed and some conclusions will be established

-Key Words: Fuzzy clustering, fuzzy c-means, Gustafson-Kessel (GK) algorithm, separator of production, artificial lift production methods.
+Key Words: Fuzzy clustering, Fuzzy C-Means, Gustafson-Kessel (GK) algorithm, least-squares method, artificial lift production methods, production separator, washing-tanks and fired heaters.